pkantsedalov/ng2-file-type/README.md

     <!--
         1. Make it's size restricted by max value (in bytes).
-        2. The error message is a default one: 'File is reqiured' -->
+        2. The error message is a default one: 'File size is invalid' -->
     <input type="file" [ng2FileSize]="{ max: 1024 }" />

     <!--
         1. Make it's size restricted by min & max values (in bytes).
-        2. The error message is customized to 'There should be a file' -->
+        2. The error message is customized to 'File size must be less that 1mb and more that 1kb!'
+    -->
     <input
       type="file"